 In the age of the millennial, being able to offer a more flexible work pattern is definitely a perk that persuades employees to stay at a company.

-Disadvantages of the 4-day work week
+Disadvantages of a 4-day work week

 It doesn’t suit every business model

-Longer hours and work related stress
+Longer hours and work-related stress

 In reality, most employees on a four day week will most likely be expected to work the same 40-hour weeks, but in four days instead of five.
 In this case, shifts might be extended to 10 hours.